jsdelivr/jsdelivr/README.md

 A version directory should contain the following:

 1. Static files needed for the project to work.
 2. If there is no minified version of the main JS/CSS file, please create your own using this ([minification tool][3]).
-(Make sure "Minify only, no symbol obfuscation" is checked)
 3. If there are official or expected source maps for the minified js, please include those in the folder.
 Currently, the following projects officially support the `.map` files:
   * angularjs
   * jQuery